The pVACview user interface has four sections:

 MHC binding prediction scores for each MT and WT peptide pair

-Allele-specific anchor prediction heatmap
+Allele-specific anchor prediction heatmap and per-position and per-allele anchor weights

 Selected Peptide information